hunterloftis/newton/readme.md

 but you might also use a Distance constraint to connect the flag to a different Body.

 #### Newton.DistanceConstraint

+A DistanceConstraint keeps two particles at the same distance from one another.
+The constraint behaves like a spring but can also be hard, like a metal girder, with a high stiffness.
+For example, ropes, bridges, and fabric can all be made with DistanceConstraints.

 ```js
 var constraint = Newton.DistanceConstraint(particle1, particle2, distance, stiffness, strength);